hvrt-vcs/hvrt/README.md

       to main plain old credentials for simple HTTPS pushing/pulling.
 If certain accounts haven't been authorized to do locking/unlocking, those commits could be bounced in a pre-receive hook.
+  * Much like `fossil`, make it possible to serve files directly from a repo.
+    Unlike `fossil`, don't make it use some bespoke wiki format (that seems very limiting in the long run).
+Just allow a repo to serve static files from a particular branch under a particular directory (kind of like Github or Gitlab).
+It is interesting that this can be set up in `fossil` with a two line CGI script.
+Being able to push content to a repo and have it show up dynamically is a useful feature in a VCS.
+It is up to the user to create those files by hand (e.g. writing html files by hand) or by using static site generators like Jekyll or Hugo.
+Some examples:
+      - Keep generated docs under `./docs/html` in the trunk branch and serve those files as a static site.
+      - Have a branch called `website` and serve files directly from the root of the repo.
+      - Serve the docs on a per tag basis, so `v1.0`, `v2.0` could be exposed at the URL path level and just work.
+This wouuld probably need to be an option in `hvrt` to serve all tags or serve all branches or something.
+        Need to explore this idea further.